oVirt/ovirt-site/source/blog/2017-02-10-using-oVirt-vagrant.md

 Introducing oVirt virtual machine management via Vagrant.

+In this short tutorial I'm going to give a brief introduction on how to use [vagrant](http://vagrantup.com) to manage oVirt with the new [community developed oVirt v4 Vagrant provider](http://www.github.com/myoung34/vagrant-ovirt4).

 READMORE

-In this short tutorial I'm going to give a brief introduction on how to use [vagrant](http://vagrantup.com) to manage oVirt with the new [community developed oVirt v4 Vagrant provider](http://www.github.com/myoung34/vagrant-ovirt4).

 ## Background

 Vagrant is a way to tool to create portable and reproducible environments.
 We can use it to provision and manage virtual machines in oVirt by managing a base box (small enough to fit in github as an artifact) and a Vagrantfile.
 The Vagrantfile is the piece of configuration that defines everything about the virtual machines: memory, cpu, base image, and any other configuration that is specific to the hosting environment.

-## Pre-requisites
+## Prerequisites

-1. A fully working and configured oVirt cluster of any size
+* A fully working and configured oVirt cluster of any size
-1. A system capable of compiling and running the [oVirt ruby SDK gem](http://github.com/ovirt/ovirt-engine-sdk-ruby)
+* A system capable of compiling and running the [oVirt ruby SDK gem](http://github.com/ovirt/ovirt-engine-sdk-ruby)
-1. Vagrant 1.8 or later
+* Vagrant 1.8 or later
-1. The oVirt vagrant plugin installed via `$ vagrant plugin install vagrant-ovirt4`
+* The oVirt vagrant plugin installed via `$ vagrant plugin install vagrant-ovirt4`

 ## The Vagrantfile

 To start off, I'm going to use this Vagrantfile:

 ```ruby
 Vagrant.configure("2") do |config|